llarweh/Docker_ML_LP6/README.md

       http://127.0.0.1:8000

-## 2. App two
+## 1. App for Uploading file

-  - To run the second app adjust
+- To run the first app adjust

        cd Docker_ML\New folder\Docker_ML\app_for_file